X-Lemon-X/StmEpic/README.md

 # StmEpic library
 This library is a collection of algoritms and interfaces to be used in robotics projects.
 The library is designed to be used with the STM32 series of microcontrollers.
-The library provides a set of classes that can be used to quickly combine bunch of sensors and other devices like motors and so on, in a meaningful way that they can work with each other out of the box.
+The library provides a set of classes that can be used to quickly combine bunch of sensors, engines, servos, and comunication protocols, in a meaningful way that they can work with each other out of the box, with litle to none configuration.
-The library is written in C++ and is designed to be used with the code generation tool STM32CubeMX for super quick startup.
+The library is written in C++ and is designed to be used with the code generation tool STM32CubeMX for super quick startup and changes.

 ## Features